dqops/dqo/docs/reference/yaml/monitoring/column-monthly-monitoring-checks.md

 ___

-## ColumnAccuracyMonthlyMonitoringChecksSpec
+## ColumnNumericMonthlyMonitoringChecksSpec
-Container of accuracy data quality monitoring checks on a column level that are checking at a monthly level.
+Container of built-in preconfigured data quality monitoring on a column level that are checking numeric values at a monthly level.